danedwardsdeveloper/React-Redux-Markdown-Blog/README.md

 ### To-Do List

-- Create a single-post layout
+- Make a SingleArticle page and render the Article and Sidebar components dynamically
 - Fix the error when clicking on article links
 - Style the About page
 - Implement dynamic page title changes
 - Style the markdown nicely
 - Add code syntax highlighting using a library
-- Display newest posts at the top of the page
+- Add copy buttons for each code block
 - Turn preview text into a link
 - Add fade-in animations when scrolling down the homepage
 - Design a sidebar and dynamically display other relevant blog posts
 - Make the site responsive
 - Remove the word 'post' from the codebase - I prefer the term 'article' and it should be consistent for clarity
-- Make the search bar functional (...eventually.
-I don't currently have the skills to do this)
+- Make the search bar functional (...eventually)

-- Currently having a problem parsing the Markdown files.
-Am going to make big changes to public/main.js to see if I can fix it.